 In addition, ASIC must be satisfied that you are unlikely to contravene your obligations, are capable of performing your duties, are a fit and proper person and are not subject to a disqualification or suspension order.

 ASIC maintains a register of approved SMSF auditors and a register of banned and disqualified SMSF auditors, under the SIS Act.

-Approved SMSF auditors must comply with the ASIC competency standards which are all contained in ASIC Class Order CO 12/1687 Competency standards for approved SMSF auditors.
-These competency standards are closely aligned with the Competency Requirements for Auditors of Self-Managed Superannuation Funds issued by the joint accounting bodies, with the exception of the competency for documentation which is unique to the ASIC competency standards.
+Approved SMSF auditors must comply with the ASIC competency standards, which are contained in ASIC Class Order CO 12/1687 Competency standards for approved SMSF auditors.
+These competency standards are closely aligned with the Competency Requirements for Auditors of SMSFs issued by the joint accounting bodies, with the exception of the competency for documentation which is unique to ASIC’s competency standards.

-The competency requirements for auditors of self-managed superannuation funds are mandatory for members of these professional accounting bodies wishing to audit SMSFs.
+The competency requirements for SMSF auditors are mandatory for members of these professional accounting bodies wishing to do this work.

 The SMSF auditor competency exam was developed by ASIC in consultation with industry.
-A recorded webinar is available to help members prepare for the competency exam.
-The webinar provides:
+ASIC’s website provides details for booking your exam and what the exam covers, see SMSF auditors - competency exam.